PritK99/ML-Toolbox/K Nearest Neighbors/README.md

 ## Algorithm

 The KNN algorithm is only as good as its distance metric.
 The distance metric should be such that it captures the similarity between instances appropriately.
-For example, Euclidian Distance is a better metric for classifying handwritten digits based on pixel values, but it would prove to be a bad metric for calculating text similarity.
+For example, Euclidean Distance is a better metric for classifying handwritten digits based on pixel values, but it would prove to be a bad metric for calculating text similarity.
 Cosine Similarity would be a better metric for text similarity.
 Some commonly used distance metrics are:

 1. Minkowski Distance: This is a generalized distance metric that includes Manhattan (p=1), Euclidean (p=2), and Chebyshev (p=infinity) as special cases.
 It is defined as: